Soccer-Liverpool's Mane to give 'special' answer after CL final

 "I will do everything absolutely possible to win the game for Liverpool," Mane said.

-"I think we all forgot about what happened in (the) 2018 (final).
-For sure Real Madrid were the better team then and deserved to win the game, but it is going to be a different game (now)."
+"I think we all forgot about what happened in 2018.
+For sure Real Madrid were the better team then and deserved to win the game, but it is going to be a different game."

-Real beat Liverpool 3-1 in the 2018 Champions League final in Kyiv following goals from Karim Benzema and a double by Gareth Bale after Mane had equalised for the Reds.
+Mane is among the favourites for this season's Ballon d'Or after leading Senegal to victory in the Africa Cup of Nations and winning the League Cup and FA Cup titles with Liverpool.

+He said he would be delighted to become the first African to win the prize since Liberia's George Weah in 1995.

 ((anita.kobylinska@tr.com; +48 58 769 65 38;))